 Suppose Anil requires Rs 1 lakh annually to meet his son's educational expenses five years from now.
-He can realise this by investing Rs 77,000 annually in a five-year FD.
-This way, he will be able to meet his objective and also save on tax every year.
+He can aim to realize this by investing Rs 73,000 annually in a five-year FD.
+This way, he may be able to meet his objective and also save on tax every year.